comworkio/kompose-api/README.md

 # Kompose API

-An api that aim to transform yaml from docker-compose into K8S manifests.
+An http api that aims to convert yaml from docker-compose into K8S manifests.

 ## Table of content